-FoodNoms has a small directory of fast food restaurants in its food library (Chipotle, Chick-Fil-A, Subway, and Starbucks to name a few).
-First try searching for the restaurant you are eating at.
-You may find that FoodNoms has the nutrition facts for the menu items you are looking for.
+FoodNoms has a growing directory of fast food restaurants in its food library.
+First try searching for the restaurant name with the "Branded" tab selected.
+You may find that FoodNoms has the nutrition facts for the menu items that you are looking for.

 Use Ask AI

 Ask AI is very useful for situations like when you are going out to eat.
 With Ask AI, you can simply input queries like "690 calorie salad with chicken and avocado" or "small slice of chocolate cake".
 You can also try asking for restaurant foods that aren't in the FoodNoms database, like "Waffle House All Star Special Plate".